jeremyosih/cameroon-locations/README.md

 - 🔎 **Search capabilities** across all administrative levels
 - 🧩 **TypeScript support** with full type definitions
 - 🚀 **Lightning-fast performance** with optimized Maps and pre-computed relationships
-- 📊 **Complete data** for all 10 regions, 58 divisions, subdivisions, and districts
+- 📊 **Complete data** for all 10 regions, 58 divisions, 360 subdivisions
 - 📱 **Lightweight** with minimal dependencies
 - 📖 **Well-documented** API with examples
 - ✅ **Well-tested** with comprehensive unit tests